DianaMayalo/Google-Data-Analytics-Case-Study/README.md

-# Google-Data-Analytics-Case-Study: How Does A Bike-Share Navigate Speedy Success (With R and Tableau)# Google Data Analytics Case Study: How Does A Bike-Share Navigate Speedy Success (With R and Tableau)
+# Google-Data-Analytics-Case-Study: How Does A Bike-Share Navigate Speedy Success (With R and Tableau)

 After completing the Google Data Analytics Certification course, I am now ready to tackle a case study provided by Google.
 I will use real-world data to perform a task as a junior data analyst for a fictional company, Cyclistic.
 The case study involves the company's data on its customers' trip details over a 12-month period (Jan 2022 – Dec 2022).
 I will follow Google’s six steps of the Data Analysis Process: Ask, Prepare, Process, Analyze, Share, and Act.
 For this project, I will use R and Tableau for my analysis.